kcudding/ecotheory.github.io/teach/density-dependent.md

 #### Positive density dependence

-In many cases, cooperation or facilitation leads to mutually positive interactions among members of a population

-**Positive density dependence** occurs when vital rates or populations increase as density increases
+In many cases, cooperation or facilitation leads to mutually positive interactions among members of a population.
+Positive density dependence occurs when vital rates or populations increase as density increases.

 ##### Allee effect

 Allee & Bowen (1932) initially noticed that goldfish grew faster in waters which had previously contained other goldfish, than in waters that had not contained them.
 He further experimented with a number of different species and showed that larger group size or some degree of crowding may stimulate reproduction, prolong survival in adverse conditions (through resistance to desiccation or by social thermoregulation), and enhance protection from toxic reagents.

-The Allee effect occurs when there is a positive correlation between population density and individual fitness
+The Allee effect occurs when there is a positive correlation between population density and individual fitness at low population density.

 ![© flowcomm, African wilddogs hunting in packs (https://live.staticflickr.com/5117/13949089869_e175469efc_b.jpg), Creative Commons CC BY 2.0 license](african_w_dog.jpg)